-Another point to remember is to not overload your resume with information that may not necessarily be a requirement to obtain your next job as Adjunct Professor, Chief Technology Officer, or Director of Education.
+Another point to remember is not overloading your resume with information that may not necessarily be a requirement to obtain your next job as Adjunct Professor, Chief Technology Officer, or Director of Education.
 If you find that your resume is getting too lengthy after including your extracurricular involvement, then take the time to go back through and thoroughly think about what could be taken out to maintain an acceptable length.

 Quotes and Recommendation Statements

 If you have any meaningful quotes from colleagues or supervisors that describe key skills and attributes that connect you to the position you are applying for, then why not include them on your resume.
-Or, if you do not have space in your resume, or would rather have a quote on the bottom of your cover letter, then go for it.
+Or, if you do not have space in your resume or would rather have a quote on the bottom of your cover letter, then go for it.